piranti-persada/readitlater-policy/terms-of-service.md

 We do not guarantee that the Service will be uninterrupted, error-free, or that your data will always be available without loss.

 ## 11. Limitation of Liability
-To the fullest extent allowed by law, ReadItLater and its developers will not be liable for indirect, incidental, special, consequential, or punitive damages arising from your use of the Service.
+To the fullest extent allowed by law, Pile and its developers will not be liable for indirect, incidental, special, consequential, or punitive damages arising from your use of the Service.

 This includes, without limitation, loss of data, loss of access, or problems caused by third-party services.